-Of course the ESP32 contains unique features that are not present in the Arduino.
-To take advantage of those features, such as the SPI file system (SPIFFS), Espressif has to provided compatible libraries that we can use via the Arduino IDE.
+Of course, the ESP32 contains unique features that are not present in the Arduino.
+To take advantage of those features, such as the SPI file system (SPIFFS), Espressif has to provide compatible libraries that we can use via the Arduino IDE.
 I show how to use the SPIFFS in the course.

 Who is the ESP32 for?

 I’ve said this before: if you’re not familiar with the Arduino, then the ESP32 will be complex.
 It will be a difficult thing to learn, and I don’t recommend it.

 I think that the Arduino is a much better choice for new makers.

 It’s more forgiving, as well, to problems and mistakes in the wiring.

 It’s more robust, so it’s easier to set up.

 When you work with an Arduino Uno, you can just download the Arduino IDE, plug in your Arduino, and of you go.
 You don’t have to make any modifications to it.

 Once you’ve built up your knowledge and skill on the Arduino, in particular on the Arduino Uno, then the ESP32 provides a perfect opportunity to extend and expand on those skills.

 The additional features that the ESP32 contains means that you can work on more interesting projects and that alone is very desirable.